theonlyrealG/theonlyrealG/README.md

-- 👋 Hi, I’m @theonlyrealG
+- 👋 Hi, i am Fahed @theonlyrealG
 - 👀 I’m interested in machine learning, data analytics and any AI centered projects
 - 🌱 I’m currently learning anything and everything i can get my hands on
 - 💞️ I’m looking to collaborate on any projects, research, or simply learning. in any possible capacity